Internal Communication in International Companies: Succeeding

 - Only top-down campaigns reinforce the center vs. periphery feeling.

 The right criterion for choice is not the modernity of the channel.
-It is its ability to support clear usage across multiple cultures.
+It’s its ability to support clear usage across multiple cultures.

 A Simple Discipline to Avoid Information Overload